 - Bicep Dumbbell Curls, “Twenty Ones” Laying Down

 - Tricep Extensions, Cable Tricep Pull Downs

 SUNDAY: Game Day!

 Kerry Rhodes is an American Football Safety for the NFL and plays for the Arizona Cardinals.
 The 30-year-old, who formerly played for the New York Jets, was recently ranked #29 out of the top 500 players by Sports Illustrated and was awarded The Lloyd Herberg MVP award for the 2010-2011 NFL season.
-Kerry has also established the Rhodes Foundation, a charitable organization which gives financial aid to decaying high schools and provides scholarships for college bound students.
+Kerry has also established the Rhodes Foundation, a charitable organization that gives financial aid to decaying high schools and provides scholarships for college-bound students.
 The mission is to support the educational and financial advancement of young people.

 Featured photo by MotiveWeight